Claim your freebie!

 - pay it back over as short a period as possible

-- borrow it at as cheap a rate as possible.
+- borrow it at as cheap a rate as possible

 It's a minefield

-Some then take what they see as the easy way out, and just go to their bank and ask for a mortgage.
+Some then take what they see as the easy way out, and go to their bank and ask for a mortgage.
 This is NOT a good plan, unless you are fortunate enough to bank with someone who happens to offer good mortgage deals!

 You should consider things like initial fee, deal period and Standard Variable Rate (SVR) after the deal period finishes.
 Another thing to consider is early payback clauses and penalties for paying back your mortgage early.
-While we may think that we won’t need to pay it back early, many peoples circumstances change, and can necessitate a house sale.
+While we may think that we won’t need to pay it back early, many people's circumstances change and can necessitate a house sale.